Taking limits in topological recursion: Globalising topological recursion

 As we have seen, the recursion kernel involves a choice of (a priori local) primitives of $\omega_{0,2}$.
 It is common to specify primitives by integrating from base points.
 Choosing the canonical local primitive has the drawback that it depends on the point $p$ and therefore unsuitable for horizontal globalisation.
 If $\Sigma$ is connected, one may think of choosing a single base point $o$ and define $\alpha_{0,2}^{(p)}(w_0;z) = \int_o^z\omega_{0,2}(w_0,\cdot)$ as primitive common to all $p$.
 However, if $\Sigma$ is not simply-connected, this depends on the relative homology class of the chosen path between $o$ and $z$.
 This ambiguity can be waived by choosing a cut-locus $c$, such that $\Sigma \setminus c$ is a fundamental domain of $\Sigma$ avoiding the fibres of branch points: then the primitive is defined with the path from $o$ to $z$ in $\Sigma \setminus c$.
 An adapted disc collection gives a way to resolve this ambiguity by providing choices of global primitives in each $\tilde{\mathsf{D}}_{i,j}$.
 More precisely, one should think of disc collections as a way to cluster ramification points (those inside the same contour) and this is a preparation for the study of families of spectral curves where points in the same fibre and in the same cluster can collide.

 In \cite{BE13} the local primitive of $\omega_{0,2}$ used in the recursion kernel is defined by integration from a base point $o$, as we just said.
 If the spectral curve has non-trivial homology, it remains implicit in \cite{BE13} that a cut-locus has to be chosen to resolve the ambiguity.
 In the setting of compact spectral curves with regular ramification points and such that $x$-fibre contains at most one ramification point, \cite[Section 3]{BE13} shows (in our language) that topological recursion can be fully globalised.
-What they call global topological recursion is the formula
+What they call global topological recursion is the formula with a choice of fixed base point $o \in \Sigma$ in the kernel $K^o_{1+|Z|}$ (and an implicit choice of a cut-locus as explained above).

 This is what we called vertical globalisation and only the first step of our rewriting.
 Based on this, \cite[Section 3.5]{BE13} sketched an argument to show that topological recursion commutes with collision of ramification points in families of spectral curves in the setting they consider.
 The main goal of the present article is to provide a complete argument for commutation with limits (this will be carried out in \cref{S5}).
 We will see that the question is more complicated than envisioned in \cite[Section 3.5]{BE13} even in the case of compact spectral curves.
 Besides, we will be able to address a much more general setting for spectral curves.
 In particular our discussion covers the case of $x$-fibres containing several ramification points which was mentioned as an open question in \cite[Section 3.5]{BE13}.
 The main instrument for these arguments will be the second step of our rewriting, namely the partial horizontal globalisation given in \cref{pr:globalTRdomain}.